michael105/slterm/README.md

 Hopefully the compiler does it's job eliminating unneeded potions.

 The rgb color support is stripped.
-Counting 2 integers ( 8 Bytes ) per glyph.
+Saving 6 Bytes per glyph.

 ;) 256 colors might be enough for everyone.
 (Am I confusing something..?..)